11/12

 • Know the tips and tricks to perform in-situ fenestration (laser, thermocoagulation)Know how to create a home-made steerable sheath

-Co-convenor: Luca Bertoglio (Brescia, ITALY), Carlota Prendes (Uppsala, SWEDEN), Nikolaos Tsilimparis (Munich, GERMANY)
+Co-convenor: Luca Bertoglio (Brescia, ITALY), Lee Bouwman (Heerlen, NETHERLANDS), Dominique Fabre (Plessis-Robinson, FRANCE), Michele Piazza (Padova, ITALY), Carlota Prendes (Uppsala, SWEDEN), Gioele Simonte (Perugia, ITALY), Nikolaos Tsilimparis (Munich, GERMANY)

 13/12